Hayley-Kwok/com3529-assignment/Readme.md

 `ParameterizedTestCase` will only generate tests that assert if the overall branch predicate (the boolean returned by the instrumented method) is the same as the expected branch predicate result.
-The examples of these generated tests are test files that don't have "WithCoverBranch" in their filename in the `test\generatedTestCases` <br>
+The examples of these generated tests are test files in `test\generatedTestCases` that don't have "WithCoverBranch" in their filename. <br>

 ### TestCaseWithCoverBranch

-`TestCaseWithCoverBranch` will generate an addition field for the `expectedCoveredBranches` for the input of the JUnit test. **This type of tests requires the input from the developers to see which branch is expected to be covered for that particular test requirement.** The examples of these generated tests are appended with "WithCoverBranch" in the `test\generatedTestCases` folder.
+`TestCaseWithCoverBranch` will generate an addition field for the `expectedCoveredBranches` for the input of the JUnit test. **This type of tests requires the input from the developer to see which branch is expected to be covered for that particular test requirement.** The examples of these generated tests are appended with "WithCoverBranch" in the `test\generatedTestCases` folder.
 In these examples, I have added "the input from the developer" (the values for `expectedCoveredBranches`)<br>